opennetwork/lazy-set/README.md

-# RDF Dataset
+# Dataset

-Loose in memory implementation of [https://rdf.js.org/dataset-spec/](https://rdf.js.org/dataset-spec/)
+In memory dataset for both sync and async contexts, based of (but not conforming to) [https://rdf.js.org/dataset-spec/](https://rdf.js.org/dataset-spec/)